wasmCloud/wasmcloud.com/docs/app-dev/debugging/actors.md

   </TabItem>
   <TabItem value="docker" label="Docker">

-It's recommended to modify our [sample Docker Compose file](https://raw.githubusercontent.com/wasmCloud/examples/main/docker/docker-compose.yml) to include this variable on the `wasmcloud_host` container.
-Like so:

-:::warn
+:::caution
 When accessing the local registry from _within_ the docker compose network, you should use `registry:5000` instead of `localhost:5000`.
 Even though port 5000 is available for you on your local machine to interact with the registry, networking works differently within a compose network and you should use the name of the container instead of localhost.
 We do the same thing with `nats`, as you can see below.
 :::

+It's recommended to modify our [sample Docker Compose file](https://raw.githubusercontent.com/wasmCloud/examples/main/docker/docker-compose.yml) to include this variable on the `wasmcloud_host` container.
+Like so:

 ```yaml
 wasmcloud: